marmelab/react-admin/docs/Actions.md

 ### `useNotify`

-This hook returns a function that displays a notification in the bottom banner of the page.
+This hook returns a function that displays a notification in the bottom of the page.

 ```jsx
 import { useNotify } from 'react-admin';